dustin10/kaftui/README.md

 * View records from a topic including headers and payload value in an easy to read format.
 * Pause and resume the Kafka consumer.
+* Assign all or specific partitions of the topic to the Kafka consumer.
+* Seek to a specific offset on a single or multiple partitions of the topic.
-* Export any record to a file on disk.
+* Export any record consumed to a file on disk.
 * [Filter](#Filtering) out records the user may not be interested in using a JSONPath filter.
-* Seek to a specific offset on a partition.
 * Configure [profiles](#Profiles) to easily connect to different Kafka clusters.
 * [Theme](#Theme) the application to match any existing terminal color scheme.